You can make a difference...

 [Who says composers and songwriters don't re-use material?

-This catchy ditty was first written by Paul Anka by the title
+This catchy ditty was first written by Canadian child-prodigy

 After a lyric was added in 1959 "Toot Sweet" was re-named